|If you have a Cloud account, click here.|

 - Click the DEPLOY button to begin the installation.

-- Back on the main Computers screen, you can Click the DEPLOYMENTS button to see the progress of all ongoing remote deployments.
+- Click the DEPLOYMENTS button to see the status of all remote deployments or cancel any unfinished deployments.

 2. Using the Group Policy Object (GPO)